-Outside Director Toshio Kinoshita 0 - Appointed as an Outside Director to contribute to the appropriate decision-making of the Board of Directors from an objective and global perspective, based on his high level of insight as a certified public accountant and his many years of experience in auditing overseas.
-Outside Director Hidetaka Mihara 0 - Appointed as an Outside Director to contribute to the strengthening of the corporate governance function of the Group, etc., based on his professional knowledge and experience in corporate legal affairs, etc., as an attorney at law although he does not have direct experience in corporate management other than as an Outside Director.
-Outside Director Yoshiaki Nagao 0 - Appointed as an Outside Director to contribute to the appropriate decision-making of the Board of Directors from a broad managerial perspective based on his extensive experience and broad knowledge as a manager, having been involved in the management of companies in Japan and overseas for many years.
+Position Name Outside Director and Outside Audit & Supervisory Board Member Domain Reasons for Election Outside Director Toshio Kinoshita 0 - He has superior judgment as a certified public accountant and plentiful experience performing auditing functions at overseas locations over many years, and has a high level of insight into corporate management, including management support for other companies, which he has cultivated at a company where he serves as Representative Director and President.
+He is also expected to contribute to the appropriate decision-making of the Board of Directors from an objective and global standpoint.
+He will have served as an Outside Director of the Company for eight years as of the conclusion of the Meeting.
+Outside Director Hidetaka Mihara 0 - He has specialized knowledge and experience in corporate legal affairs as a lawyer, and also has superior insight into corporate management and the formulation of management strategies, which he cultivated through various corporate projects such as corporate rehabilitation and M&A, although he has no experience of being directly involved in corporate management other than serving as an Outside Director.
+He is also expected to contribute to strengthening the corporate governance function of the Group.
+He will have served as an Outside Director of the Company for five years as of the conclusion of the Meeting.
+Outside Director Yoshiaki Nagao 0 - He has extensive experience and knowledge as a top executive, having been involved in the management of domestic and overseas companies for many years.
+He is also expected to contribute to the appropriate decision-making of the Board of Directors from a wide range of management perspectives.
+He will have served as an Outside Director of the Company for three years as of the conclusion of the Meeting.
+Outside Director Sachiko Tsutsui 0 , She has long been involved in overseas business development, management support for IT service-related companies, and management of group subsidiaries at global companies, and has abundant experience and broad knowledge of corporate management as well as a wealth of expertise cultivated through her experience in M&A and IPO advisory services as well as SDG consulting at financial institutions.
+She is also expected to contribute to the appropriate decision-making of the Board of Directors from a global and diverse standpoint.
 Audit & Supervisory Board Member Naozumi Matsui - Appointed as Audit & Supervisory Board Member to utilize his abundant expertise in financial accounting as a certified public accountant and his wealth of experience at financial institutions and overseas subsidiaries in the auditing of the Company.
 Audit & Supervisory Board Member Masato Kimura - Appointed as Audit & Supervisory Board Member to utilize his abundant experience in overseas operating companies, and extensive experience in sales and corporate planning divisions of the Company in auditing the Company.
 Outside Audit & Supervisory Board Shinsuke Matsuo 0 - Appointed as an Outside Audit & Supervisory Board Member because he has abundant experience as an attorney and will greatly contribute to strengthening the auditing function of the Company although he does not have direct experience in corporate management other than as an Independent Audit & Supervisory Board Member.
 Outside Audit & Supervisory Board Nobuaki Ozawa 0 - Appointed as an Outside Audit & Supervisory Board Member to utilize his experience and financial knowledge as a certified public accountant in the auditing of our group although he does not have direct experience in corporate management other than as an Independent Audit & Supervisory Board Member.